bonitasoft/bonita-doc/md/performance-tuning.md

 If you are running your own application, you have one thread if your applicaiton is not multi-threaded, or you have the number of threads you decided to create explicitly in the application or using your own threadpool.

-If you are running Bonita BPM Engine inside a container, the maximum number of client threads is defined by a parameter of the container.
+If you are running Bonita Engine inside a container, the maximum number of client threads is defined by a parameter of the container.
 For example:

 * **Apache Tomcat** `maxThreads` set in _`Tomcat_folder`_`/conf/server.xml`.
      Default value 200\.